kaushal-Prakash/cn-lab-5th-sem/lab_final.md

 # **1. Detailed Report on Devices in Different Layers of Computer Network Architecture**

 ## **🔷 Introduction**

 Computer networks are structured based on layered architectures.
-The **OSI (Open Systems Interconnection) model** divides the network functions into **7 layers**, where each layer has specific roles and devices that operate within that layer.
+The **OSI (Open Systems Interconnection) model** divides network functions into **7 layers**, where each layer has specific roles and devices that operate within that layer.

-This layered structure helps in:
+This layered approach ensures:

 * Standardization
 * Interoperability
 * Troubleshooting
 * Scalability

-Below is a layer-by-layer explanation of all devices associated with the OSI architecture.
+Below is a detailed layer-by-layer explanation of all devices in the OSI architecture.

 ---